Chimney Cap

-To most people, a chimney cap might just look like an aesthetic addition to one’s chimney.
-However, a chimney cap serves various important functions, the most important of which is providing protection against water damage.
+To most people, a chimney cap might just look like an aesthetic addition.
+However, a chimney cap serves important functions, the most vital of which is protecting against water damage.

-In the following article, we discuss why it is important to get a chimney cap installed, different types of chimney caps, sizing your chimney for chimney cap installation, chimney cap maintenance, and much more.
-All in all, this article will give you all the information you need regarding chimney caps.
+Let’s look at why it is important to get a chimney cap installed, different types of chimney caps, sizing your chimney for chimney cap installation, chimney cap maintenance, and much more.

 What Is a Chimney Cap?